Search

 💡 EXTRA TIP: You’ll find all the tips for visiting Malacca and even more must-see places in this colonial city in my post about what to visit in Malacca.

-Although you can visit Malacca on a day trip from Kuala Lumpur, I recommend that you spend at least one night in the city.
+Although you can visit Malacca on a day trip from Kuala Lumpur, try spending at least one night in the city.
 If you visit the city at night from Friday to Sunday, you can’t miss the night market on Jonker Street.

-In any case, if you don’t have enough time to spend a night in Malacca and want to visit the city on a day trip from Kuala Lumpur, I recommend this 10-hour tour, which has excellent ratings.
+You don’t have enough time to spend a night in Malacca?
+I suggest visiting the city on a day trip from Kuala Lumpur.
+I recommend this 10-hour tour, which has excellent ratings.
 The tour even includes lunch and stops off at Malacca’s main points of interest.

 Accommodation in Malacca

 I stayed at Liu Men Melaka – a centrally located hotel, although in a quieter part of the city.
-The building is relatively small, but charming as it results from the restoration of a pre-World War II building and aims to pay homage to the colonial elements.
+The building is relatively small but charming.
+It results from the restoration of a pre-World War II building and aims to pay homage to the colonial elements.

 What’s more, the service was very attentive and the staff always made sure that the guests were satisfied.